Top Rated Dehumidifiers

 It also has automatic shut off once the tank is full.
 In the back is the air vent and removable air filter, too.
 Four sturdy casters can wheel this dehumidifier around your basement or home.
 Overall, it’s well designed, sleek, unobtrusive, and has plenty of features and controls.
 In size, this dehumidifier is 15” wide, 12” deep, and 25.2” high, with a weight of 45.2 pounds.

-Despite it not being Energy Star certified, this Emerson Quiet Kool Dehumidifier works for a large square footage coverage area, is easily set up for continuous draining, and has plenty of digital features.
+Despite it not being Energy Star certified, this Emerson Quiet Kool Dehumidifier works for a large square footage coverage area, is easily set up for continuous draining (the model is available with a pump for draining to a higher level), and has plenty of digital features.

 Costway Portable Energy Star Dehumidifier